anngroong/podcasts/content/guest/akhachatryan.md

 #guest_group = "cog"
 +++

-Arthur Khachatryan, who is a member of the ARF Dashnaktsutyun Supreme Council in Yerevan.
-In the past, he has held government posts such as Deputy Minister of Territorial Administration and Development, Governor of Shirak, and Minister of Agriculture.
+Arthur Khachatryan, is an MP from the Hayastan (Armenia) alliance and member of the Armenian Revolutionary Federation (ARF Dashnaktsutyun).
+In the past, he held government posts such as Deputy Minister of Territorial Administration and Development, Governor of Shirak, and Minister of Agriculture.
-Currently, Arthur is a professor of finance at the French University of Armenia and lectures on Leadership at the Public Administration Academy of the Republic of Armenia.
-Mr. Khachatryan is an MP with the Hayastan Dashinq (Armenia Alliance) faction.